isaacnmm/pestpolicy-hugo2XX/content/posts/best-womens-running-shoes-for-plantar-fasciitis/index.md

 You are assured a more cushioned, comfortable, and lightweight running experience irrespective of the distance with the ASICS Womens GEL Kayano Running Shoes
 The upper of these shoes are designed using Asics FluidFit technology which allows the shoes to stretch according to the wearers feet to give the feet of the runner an exceptional glove-like fit.
 Excellent Cushioning - The New Balance 1340 v2 features N2 cushioning which enhances the shoe responsiveness and performance, thus, protecting you against any ground impact.
 As a result, your foot bottom and heel remain safe throughout the running session keeping Plantar Fasciitis away.
-The cushioning used in these shoes is extremely lightweight but durable enough to give needed support.�Another feature that helps with cushioning is the T-beam or TPU shank that extends to the medial and lateral sides of these shoes to help manage or prevent Plantar Fasciitis and overpronation.
+The cushioning used in these shoes is extremely lightweight but durable enough to give needed support.Another feature that helps with cushioning is the T-beam or TPU shank that extends to the medial and lateral sides of these shoes to help manage or prevent Plantar Fasciitis and overpronation.
 Pros:
 - Excellent cushioning
 - Delivers stability and support